New children's book aims to help save endangered dugongs

-SYDNEY, Aug 16 (Reuters) - He’s three metres (nine feet) long, weighs as much as a small fishing boat and can eat the combined weight of two small children every day.
+SYDNEY (Reuters) - He’s three meters (nine feet) long, weighs as much as a small fishing boat and can eat the combined weight of two small children every day.

 But “Dhyum the Dugong,” the main character in a new children’s book, has pressing issues on his mind.
 He wants to teach people how to save dugongs, endangered sea mammals, like him.